-- Use smart editing techniques on Premiere Pro or use Final Cut Pro X while using an OSX system and not iMovie.
+- Use smart editing techniques on Premiere Pro or Final Cut Pro X while using an OSX system and not iMovie.

 If you use something like FCPX it already has background rendering enabled so you need not worry much.
-Even underpowered Macbook Pros are able to handle a lot of footage easily just because of software optimisations.
+Even underpowered Macbook Pros are able to handle a lot of footage easily just because of software optimizations.

 - Shoot at a lower resolution or quality settings.

 When all else fails then try reducing the quality of your source footage.